DCMLab/chopin_mazurkas/readme.md

 # Mazurkas

+For the 57 listed files, we have annotations.
+For 52 of them, scores are available in KernScores (--> folder unannotated).

 | BI            | Op.                 | key               | key   | year(s) |
 |---------------|---------------------|-------------------|-------|---------|
 | 16 No. 1      | None                | G                 | major | 1826    |